IIT-EnergySystemModels/openTEPES/doc/rst/Introduction.rst

 Introduction
 ============
-The *Open Generation, Storage, and Transmission Operation and Expansion Planning Model with RES and ESS* **(openTEPES)** determines the investment plans of new facilities (generators, ESS, and electric lines and hydrogen pipelines) for supplying the forecasted demand at minimum cost.
-Its objective is to evaluate the future generation, storage, and electric and hydrogen network needs.
+The *Open Generation, Storage, and Transmission Operation and Expansion Planning Model with RES and ESS* **(openTEPES)** determines the investment plans of new facilities (generators, ESS, and electric lines, hydrogen pipelines, and heat pipes) for supplying the forecasted demand at minimum cost.
+Its objective is to evaluate the future generation, storage, and electric, hydrogen, and heat network needs.
 The main results are the guidelines for the future structure of the generation, storage, and transmission systems.

 The **openTEPES** model presents a decision support system for defining the integrated generation, storage, and transmission expansion plan (GEP+SEP+TEP) of a **large-scale electric system** at a tactical level (i.e., time horizons of 10-20 years),